isjosan/embsys310/assignment03/morse-code-led/answers.md

 #### Representation of dots and dashes can be done in physical communication channel by the following methods:
 #### - Audible Tones representing dots and dashes in frequency range pf 600 - 800 Hz
 #### - Visible flashes of monochromatic light, concentrated in a narrow beam in the direction of receiver.
-#### - Any pther method suitable for encoding and decoding of Morse Code synbols.
+#### - Any other method suitable for encoding and decoding of Morse Code synbols.

 Q.b Who developed Morse Code?